General agreement – General Payment Services Agreement, the conditions of which are applied to the Merchant.

 Project – a detailed description of the goods and/or services provided by the Merchant for the purpose of payment collection from Buyers for goods or services provided by the Merchant by methods indicated in the System.

-Partner-Bank – a bank which provides the service of acceptance and administration of Cards and cooperates with Paysera when providing the Merchant with the possibility to accept payments of the Buyers by Cards, i.e. AS Latvijas pasta banka, reg.
-No. LV50103189561, address Brīvības 54, Ryga, Latvija, LV-1011, www.lpb.lv, email@example.com.
+Partner-Bank – a bank which provides the service of acceptance and administration of Cards and cooperates with Paysera when providing the Merchant with the possibility to accept payments of the Buyers by Cards (Wirecard Bank AG, address: Einsteinring 35, 85609 Aschheim, Germany, www.wirecardbank.com, email@example.com or AS Latvijas pasta banka, reg.
+No. LV50103189561, address Brīvības 54, Ryga, Latvija, LV-1011, www.lpb.lv, firstname.lastname@example.org).

-Recurring payment service – service that enable Merchant to provide the Buyer with the ability to sign up for automatic billing and with the ability to charge the Buyer automatically and (or) regularly using Buyer‘s payment card.
+Recurring payment service – a service that enables the Merchant to provide the Buyer with the ability to sign up for automatic billing and with the ability to charge the Buyer automatically and/or regularly using the Buyer‘s payment card.

-Interface – interface (software) between Paysera and the Merchant, securing reception of Transaction authorization messages and administration of Cards in real time.
+Interface – the interface (software) between Paysera and the Merchant, securing reception of Transaction authorisation messages and administration of Cards in real-time.

-Transaction – a financial action performed to carry out the purchase of goods or services on the E-shop using the Card.
+Transaction – a financial action performed to carry out the purchase of goods or services in the E-shop using the Card.

-Transaction data – information on the Transaction and information about the Card used for the Transaction and identification of the Card holder.
+Transaction data – information on the Transaction and information about the Card used for the Transaction and identification of the Cardholders.

-ICCO – International VISA and/or MasterCard credit card organizations.
+ICCO – International Visa and/or MasterCard credit card organisations.

-1. The service of collection of payments via the Internet provides the Merchant with the possibility to collect payments from Buyers using Cards indicated in the System.
+1. The service of online payment collection with payment cards provides the Merchant with the possibility to collect payments from Buyers using Cards indicated in the System.

-2. When using this service, all conditions of the General agreement, Supplement “Collection of Payments from Buyers via the Internet”, additional conditions laid down in this Supplement and ICCO rules are applied to the Merchant.
-The Merchant confirms that s/he has learned the present conditions and commits to comply with them.
-In case of discrepancies between the Agreement, its Supplements and ICCO rules, ICCO rules shall apply.
-Terms in the present Supplement are used in the meaning indicated in the General agreement.
+2. When using this service, all conditions of the General agreement, Supplement “Online Payment Processing via E-banking and Other Systems”, additional conditions laid down in this Supplement and the ICCO rules are applied to the Merchant.
+The Merchant confirms that they have learned the present conditions and commits to comply with them.
+Rules and Regulations of ICCO are also applied to the Merchant.
+In case of discrepancies between the Agreement, its Supplements and Rules and Regulations of ICCO, Rules and Regulations of ICCO shall govern.
+The terms in the present Supplement are used in the meaning indicated in the General agreement.

 4. Paysera has the right to refuse to confirm the Project and provide the service to the Merchant without explanation.

-5. The service is provided after Paysera confirms the Project of the Merchant and receives all mandatory documents of the Merchant, and the Merchant performs integration in accordance with the integration instructions provided by Paysera.
+5. In order to start using the Service, the Merchant shall perform the technical integration in accordance with the integration instructions provided by Paysera.

-6. This Supplement sets forth and specifies conditions of payment collection via the Internet and liabilities of the Parties when the Payer pays the Merchant via the Internet by Cards.
+6. This Supplement sets forth and specifies the conditions of online payment collection and liabilities of the Parties when the Payer pays the Merchant via the Internet by Cards.

 8. This Supplement is an integral part of the General agreement and thus shall be read and explained together, in accordance with the general context of the contractual documents.